syncfusion-content/windowsforms-docs/WindowsForms/Sparkline/Overview.md

 <tr>
 <td>
 HighPointColor</td><td>
 Gets or sets the high point color for  line type sparkline.
-This property color is set to sparkline marker when enablinge the ShowHighPoint property.</td></tr>
+This property color is set to sparkline marker when enabling the ShowHighPoint property.</td></tr>
 <tr>
 <td>
 LowPointColor</td><td>